-PupStyle CEO and Author, Dara Foster was a guest on Fox Business News on Halloween to chat about the impact of social media on pet halloween costume spending and what you can do with all of those Amazon boxes laying around.
+PupStyle CEO and Author, Dara Foster was a guest on Fox Business News on Halloween to chat about the impact of social media on pet halloween costume spending and what is causing the surge in pet Halloween costume spending.
 Dara can be reached for further interviews and comments at Press@PupStyle.com

 Americans will spend nearly 1/2 BILLION on pet Halloween costumes this year according to MarketWatch.
 That’s almost double what we were spending just 10 years ago.
 Dog Halloween costume events and parades are rivaling stroller grid lock in Brooklyn this year.